OneMoreJson/LearningHTMLandCSS/README.md

 ### 2020 12 30 : 0500 || Section 10
 Completed the presentation website.
 I tried everything myself and got a lot of it.
 The animation isn’t my strongest part but I was able to C/P most of that.
 I learned that if I want my buttons to be side-by-side, put them in a <div>.
 That particular lesson cost me a ton of time.

+  #### 1100 || Section 10
+Completed the Hamburger menu mini project.
+This one will be work keeping for multiple of reasons.
+Know this, <div> tags are incredible useful in getting CSS to do things that you normally cannot do.
+Also, using a hidden checkbox input tag can allow you to cause “events” for transition and transforming things inside the CSS document.

 -----------------------------------------------------------------------------